EthanBogart/unifyid-bitmap/README.md

 ## To run
 To run this program, just use `npm install` or `yarn install` and then run `node RandomBitmap.js` inside the project root.

+## Output
+The program creates a .png image called `output.png` in the root of the project.